Students

 Under a specialist clinic?

-You may of course choose to move your specialist care to one local to Cambridge.
-You should discuss that with your new GP once you have registered with us.
-It is always best to stay with your previous specialist until we have arranged for you to see your new one.
+You may also choose to move your specialist care to one closer to Cambridge.
+If you’re considering this, please discuss it with your new GP after you’ve registered with us.
+However, it’s generally best to remain under the care of your current specialist until a referral to a new one is arranged.

 Contraception (Family Planning)

-Alternatively you can book directly with the local sexual health and family planning clinic iCASH.
+Alternatively, you can book directly with the local sexual health and family planning clinic, iCASH

 All forms of contraception are free under the NHS.